Severn Beach Sculptures – Explain Yourself

 Residents, volunteers and art groups met with Deborah Aguirre-Jones, A Forgotten Landscape’s artist in residence to consider an impossible question:

 How would you go about explaining yourself or the human world to this landscape?

 After hours of conversations, diagrams, cups of tea and experiments, a series of mini-artworks and performances were carried out.
-You can see some of them in the pictures above.
+(To view them click here.)

-Once the vote results were in, Deborah and volunteer Caroline Stealey, made a clay/plasticine maquette (a sculptor’s small preliminary model) for each chosen drawing.
+Once the results were in, Deborah, and volunteer Caroline Stealey, made a clay/plasticine maquette (a sculptor’s small preliminary model) for each chosen drawing.
 Deborah and stonemason Barry went to some limestone quarries in Portland, Dorset, to choose three suitable stones for carving.

-Barry has started to carve the stone.
-He will carve them to a point where Deborah will then take over and finish them off.
-The first one has reached this point and is now in Deborah’s studio.
+Barry started to carve the stone, to a point where Deborah took over to finish them off in her studio.

 Watch the slide show below to see photographs of the process.